-- For youth whose eligibility is contingent on this participation condition based on a long-term disability or impairment, Fostering Futures should only be considered a short-term safety net while other resources are put into place.
+- o For youth whose eligibility is contingent on this participation condition based on a long-term disability or impairment, Fostering Futures should only be considered a short-term safety net while other resources are put into place.
 Service workers should collaborate with their Adult Services program and other adult serving agencies to develop a long-term plan for the youth beginning well in advance of age 18, in anticipation of implementing a plan as soon as the youth reaches adulthood.
 Key resources in planning include the Virginia Department of Aging and Rehabilitative Services and the local Community Services Board.
 Financial support is limited and may involve long waiting lists.
-Service workers should consult the VDSS document "Transition Planning For Foster Care Youth With Disabilities" for more information about this. - The service worker should document ongoing efforts to coordinate with adult serving programs in an effort to transition the youth to longterm support.
+Service workers should consult the VDSS document "Virginia Department of Social Services Transition Planning For Foster Care Youth With Disabilities" for more information about this. - The service worker should document ongoing efforts to coordinate with adult serving programs in an effort to transition the youth to long-term support.

-14B.4.4.2 Voluntary Continuing Services and Support Agreement (VCSSA)
+14.4.4.2 Voluntary Continuing Services and Support Agreement (VCSSA)